Zuzzuc/Battlefield-1942-installer/README.md

 # Battlefield-1942-installer

+## NOTE: Does not work as of 31/05.
+Will be solved within three weeks

 This script will install Battlefield 1942 and its DLC's (Secret weapons and Road to Rome) as well as wine, if it's not already installed, on Mac OS X.

 ## How to use